© Crown copyright 2018

 According to the World Bank, Pakistan’s growth continues to accelerate but macroeconomic imbalances are widening.
 Macroeconomic stability is a major concern for the near-term economic outlook.

 World Bank data states that in 2017, Pakistan’s GDP growth increased by 0.8% over the previous year to reach 5.3%.
 Major impetus came from improved performance of services and agriculture sector.
 Industrial sector also saw some recovery.
 Low interest rate environment contributed to the growth in private sector credit, which supported businesses.

 According to the International Monetary Fund (IMF), GDP growth is projected at 5.6% for 2018.
 This is amidst rising infrastructure spending and the implementation of structural and economic reforms.

 Under China’s Belt and Road Initiative, the China-Pakistan economic corridor (CPEC) is currently under development.
 CPEC is a collection of modern infrastructure projects including roads, rails and power plants for improving geographical connectivity in the region.

 The EU award of the Generalised System of Preferences Plus (GSP+) status came into effect on 1 January 2014.
 Pakistan currently receives preferential market access on goods to the EU under GSP+, eliminating tariffs on two thirds of its product lines.
 This has supported an increase in trade and foreign investment with the EU.

-On leaving the EU, the UK government aims to maintain the levels of access Pakistan receives to UK markets under the EU GSP+ scheme.
+From 1 January 2021, the UK government aims to maintain the levels of access Pakistan receives to UK markets under the EU GSP+ scheme.
 The UK government also wants to explore options to expand the UK’s trade relationship with Pakistan in the future.

 3.2 Enhanced Strategic Dialogue